Laterat/airbnb-clone-project/README.md

 ### 8. UI/UX Designer
 The UI/UX Designer is responsible for the application's look and feel.
 They conduct user research, design wireframes, and create prototypes to enhance user experience.

+## Technology Stack

+### 1. Django
+Django is a high-level web framework for building web applications quickly and efficiently.
+It follows the Model-View-Template (MVT) architectural pattern and helps in developing RESTful APIs.

+### 2. MySQL
+MySQL is a relational database management system that stores application data in a structured format.
+It provides powerful querying capabilities and ensures data integrity.

+### 3. GraphQL
+GraphQL is a query language for APIs that enables clients to request only the data they need.
+It allows for more efficient data retrieval compared to traditional REST APIs.

+### 4. Docker
+Docker is a containerization platform that allows developers to package applications and their dependencies into containers.
+This ensures consistency across different environments and simplifies deployment.

+### 5. GitHub Actions
+GitHub Actions is a CI/CD tool that automates workflows directly in GitHub.
+It helps in building, testing, and deploying applications automatically, enhancing development efficiency.

+### 6. Bootstrap
+Bootstrap is a front-end framework that provides pre-designed components and styles for building responsive web interfaces.
+It helps in creating a visually appealing user experience.

+### 7. Nginx
+Nginx is a web server that can also be used as a reverse proxy.
+It efficiently handles client requests and serves static content, improving application performance.

+### 8. Redis
+Redis is an in-memory data structure store used as a database, cache, and message broker.
+It enhances application performance by providing fast data access and temporary storage.